lsms-worldbank/selector/src/mdhlp/sel_vars.md

 ## Example 1

-This example lists all variables that are collected as `NumericQuestion` in SuSo.
+This example lists all variables linked to numeric question in SuSo Designer:

 ```
 sel_vars is_numeric